 Brisket used to be an inexpensive cut of beef, which was part of its appeal, but climbing meat prices don’t make that necessarily true anymore.
-The tough meat becomes tender after hours and hours in the oven, and with your help, has a flavor that’s easy to love—like grandma.
+Still, it tastes as good as ever; the tough meat becomes tender after hours and hours in the oven (or slow cooker), and with your help, has a flavor that’s easy to love—like grandma.
 (Awww.)

 First, make sure to brown your beef brisket to get that nice, slightly crispy outer coating.
 Then the long and low-heat cooking begins to render fat from the all-important fat cap, and break down connective tissue for a tender brisket.
 It’s best to use a Dutch oven with this dish, or anything that allows you to brown it on the stovetop and then cook it in the oven.
 When your brisket is finished, don’t forget all those glorious juices you’ll have hanging around.
 Serve them with the beef in a gravy boat, or use them to make a decadent sauce or gravy using wine, broth, butter and/or flour.

-Before you get started, few things you might find handy items to have around when making a perfect brisket: beef broth, brown sugar, a good dry rub, a Dutch oven, a slicing knife, a big cutting board, aluminum foil, and hungry friends.
+Before you get started, a few things you might find handy to have around when making a perfect brisket: beef broth, brown sugar, a good dry rub, a Dutch oven, a slicing knife, a big cutting board, aluminum foil, and hungry friends (that last one could be hard to come by this year, but you can at least host a virtual dinner party).

 Ginger, garlic, scallions, and chu hou paste (made with soybeans, sesame, and garlic) transform this cut of meat into something new, at least for those not accustomed to Chinese-style brisket.
 The daikon radish is more traditional for this classic Chinese dish, but you can use turnips too.
 You’ll need at least four hours to make this brisket.
 Get our Chinese Brisket and Turnip Stew recipe.